 - Effective Altruism at Georgia Tech ran the AGI Safety Fundamentals technical alignment program for 33 participants from February to April 2022, ~15 of whom now plan to work in AI safety.
 Though EA at Georgia Tech was started in August 2021, we think this could work at other major CS universities too, even without any prior EA presence, as ~30 out of 33 participants didn’t have previous engagement with our EA group.

 - OxAI Safety Hub ran an AI alignment speaker series, with ~70 attendees for the first talk.
-They're currently running AGI Safety Fundamentals for ~20–30 participants.
+They're currently running AGI Safety Fundamentals for ~60 participants (with rolling applications).
 Over the summer, they’re organizing research projects mentored by local AI safety researchers at Oxford.

 Still, AI safety field-building remains relatively neglected in the world and in EA community groups.
 While there are 80+ EA university groups around the world, there are only 16 groups that I know of that are running significant AI safety activities (e.g., a program similar to AGI Safety Fundamentals).
+[Update: As of November 2022, I believe there are ~30 such groups.]
 Just a handful of groups have AI governance programming.
 There’s a lot of low-hanging fruit in the area, and a lot of capacity for more people to help out in this space.
 (Even relatively large and successful groups could benefit from more community builders; for example, EA at Harvard is currently interested in having an additional community builder working full time for AI safety field-building.
 Note that you don't need to be a university student to work on university community-building; indeed, OxAI Safety Hub and EA Cambridge are assisted by full-time staff who have already graduated.)

 How much time does organizing a group require?